-Kombucha is a traditional fermented drink made of black tea and sugar.
-It contains a variety of vitamins, minerals and enzymes and has been prized by traditional cultures for its health-promoting properties.
+Kombucha is a traditional fermented drink typically brewed with black or green tea and sugar.
+It contains a variety of vitamins, minerals, probiotic bacteria, and enzymes, and has been prized by traditional cultures for its health-promoting properties.

-More specifically, Kombucha is a sweetened tea that is fermented with a SCOBY (a symbiotic colony of bacteria and yeast) to become a nutrient-rich beverage.
-The fermentation process takes 7-12 days depending on temperature and the strength of the SCOBY.
-The SCOBY consumes over 90% of the sugar during fermentation, resulting in a low-sugar finished product.
-This process is similar to what would happen in sourdough bread or milk/water kefir.
+To dive in deeper, Kombucha is a sweetened tea that is fermented with a starter culture SCOBY (a symbiotic colony of bacteria and yeast) and mature kombucha liquid to become a nutrient-rich beverage.
+The fermentation process takes 5 days or more depending on temperature and other factors.
+Some brewers ferment it for much longer however, and have perfected their brewing skills so that many different flavour profiles can be pulled from the beverage.
+The live kombucha microbes consume over 90% of the sugar and caffeine during the fermentation process, resulting in a finished product that is low-sugar and low-caffeine.
+This process is similar to what would happen in sourdough bread, milk kefir, water kefir, and other ferments.

-Once a very obscure drink, Kombucha is now a popular beverage that is available in your local grocery store!
-Many people also brew their very own batches at home using various methods.
-If you would like to try an at home brew, you can purchase one of our DIY Kits HERE or in person at our brewery!
+Once a very obscure drink, Kombucha is now a popular beverage that is available in your local grocery store, health food stores, and other retailers!
+Many people also brew their very own batches at home using various superfood ingredients and methods.
+If you would like to try an at home brew, you can purchase one of our DIY Starter Culture at our Taproom!

 The SCOBY: a Colony of Microbes

-The SCOBY, or Symbiotic Colony of Bacteria and Yeast, is the collection of microbes responsible for turning sweet tea into a probiotic beverage.
-Essentially, it is a living colony of beneficial organisms that turn sugar into healthful acids and probiotics.
+The SCOBY, or Symbiotic Colony of Bacteria and Yeast, is the collection of microbes responsible for turning sweet tea into a probiotic and enzyme-rich beverage.
+Essentially, it is a living colony of beneficial organisms that metabolize the sugars and caffeine in sweet tea to produce healthful acids, enzymes, and probiotics.

-If properly taken care of, a SCOBY can last for many years.
-In fact, I know a couple of families that have generations-old strains of SCOBYs that have made many babies over the years.
+Under proper care and proper brewing practice, a SCOBY can last for many years.
+In fact, there are families that have SCOBYs that are generations old, and have made many, many batches of kombucha over the years.

 What Does it Taste Like?

-This fermented tea has a slightly sweet and slightly tangy flavor, reminiscent of a shrub or vinegar based drink.
-The flavor varies widely by brand and homebrew method.
-Finished kombucha tea can also be flavored in a process called secondary fermentation by adding juices, fruit or herbs.
+This fermented tea has a slightly sweet and slightly tangy flavour profile, reminiscent of a shrub or vinegar-based drink.
+The flavour varies widely depending on ingredients and brewing practice.

 Kombucha Benefits and Probiotics

-This ancient health tonic is attributed with several health benefits.
-The nutrients it contains are wonderful at supporting the body in various ways.
+This ancient elixir is touted for it’s various health benefits.
+The nutrients it contains are wonderful for supporting the body in many different ways.
 It is important to note that while there is an abundance of anecdotal evidence from avid supporters, studies about kombucha are lacking.
-But then again, so are studies about flossing, but everyone seems to be pro-flossing.
+But then again, so are studies about flossing, but everyone seems to be pro-flossing!

-DISCLAIMER: Happy Belly Kombucha recognizes that every body is different.
-Although there are many claims from kombucha as a benefit, we the Happy Belly Kombucha team highly recommend seeing proffesionla advice when it comes to treating any ailments.
+DISCLAIMER: Statements above have not been evaluated by the Food and Drug Administration.
+Happy Belly Kombucha recognizes that every body is different.
+Although there are many claims in regards to kombucha’s health benefits, the Happy Belly Kombucha Team highly recommends that one seeks advice from a health care professional when it comes to treating, curing, or preventing any disease.